 Why the lip filler standard is too much

-With lips being widely regarded as a symbol of your sensuality, it makes sense that augmenting them with dermal filler would be a good thing.
+With lips being widely regarded as a symbol of your sensuality, is augmenting them with dermal filler a good thing?
 However, according to Dr Gavin (MBBS, Cosmetic Doctor, Liposuctionist) the lip filler standard is excessive, where there is too much lip filler that it no longer suits the face.
 He asks, “Why are cosmetic practitioners filling lips with dermal filler, then refilling them after 6 months when they know it doesn’t look good?”

-Perhaps the answer lies with guidelines provided by some dermal injectables manufacturers.
+Perhaps the answer lies in the guidelines provided by some dermal injectable manufacturers.
 They indicate that dermal injections last for 6 months and that 1mL of dermal lip injections should be used for the lips.
 However, it is our philosophy that injecting 1ml of filler in patients’ lip area every 6 months is excessive.
 Read on to find out why.

 How long does lip filler last?